bespoyasov/refactor-like-a-superhero/manuscript-en/12-error-handling.md

 // The `bind` method is going to be used to chain functions;
 // and the `match` method will “unpack” the final results of the hole chain.
 //
-// In the `match` method there are 2 arguments:
+// In the `match` method, there are two arguments:
 // - the first function is an error handler that should handle errors of the function chain;
 // - the second function is the result handler.
 ```